Talanoa is a pan-Moana Pacific word that describes a process of inclusive, participatory and transparent dialogue.

 Lastly, Talanoa Arts Forum aims to enhance Moana Pacific's creative industries, knowledge economy, and leverage its soft power for an Indigenous-led advancement.

-Selected ongoing projects by Talanoa Arts Forum
+Selected projects by Talanoa Arts Forum

 Biographies